I was asked recently by Steffen Konrath at News 3.0 via Twitter. What I are you looking for in a news consumer user experience? Here is my answer.

 Once this type of system is available, I can see the evolution of value-based pricing, and more targeted advertising (not that I’m a big advocate of advertising, but I do recognize who butter’s the web’s bread).
 My actions to subscribe to categorized content streams would be visible to publishers so they could suggest content to me that meets my increasingly vivid profile of content consumption.
 Not only will the categories be visible, but my timeline of interests as well.
 Publishers would be able to see what is trending for an individual.

-Trust, influence and reputation.
-I think this approach would also create a more meaningful way to gauge trust, influence and reputation.
-If I consider Klout, my score would not be made up of people following me on twitter, facebook or LinkedIn, but people who referenced a single blog entry in another blog entry.
+Trust, influence, and reputation.
+I think this approach would also create a more meaningful way to gauge trust, influence, and reputation.
+If I consider Klout [a now-defunct social media scoring system], my score would not be made up of people following me on Twitter, Facebook , or LinkedIn, but people who referenced a single blog entry in another blog entry.
 The services for the consolidator could include exposure of data from which companies like Klout could derive trust relationships (e.g., people frequently quoted on this topic are collected by these people who seem to be credible curators of the topic.).
 Trust will be defined in the eye of the consumer.
-Influence will be a combination of semantic modeling of concepts combined with the reach of the content creator (influence mostly meaningful in the context of a topic for which one is said to be influential) and reputation can be arrived at using repeat referencing, a noticeable lack of “un-following” and other traits.
+The influence will be a combination of semantic modeling of concepts combined with the reach of the content creator (influence mostly meaningful in the context of a topic for which one is said to be influential) and reputation can be arrived at using repeat referencing, a noticeable lack of “un-following” and other traits.

 Of course, many magazines have become very specialized, so they are already hyper-focus on an audience, which then leads to a hyper-focus of the ad sales team, which is more likely to sell an ad based on a clear market value proposition (e.g., we know these people are likely to buy your stuff) than a more general approach to marketing (wouldn’t it be nice if these people were aware of you).
 As Google has discovered, however, all of these diverse data become powerful inputs used for understanding and correlating individuals.
 I can sell to a category of micro-subscribers in a much more targeted way than even a category magazine could.
 I would know, not only that a person liked fishing, but that they like fishing in a particular place using a Shakespeare Reel.